Job & Family Services

-Ohio's Strategic State Plan for WIA and Wagner-Peyser - This link leads to Ohio's strategic five-year plan, including recent modifications.
+Ohio's Strategic State Plan - This link leads to Ohio's strategic five-year plan, including recent modifications.

 Governor's Executive Workforce Board - This business-led board assists the governor with setting priorities for training workers and helping businesses remain competitive with skilled workers.

 OhioMeansJobs Centers - Find out about services for youth, adults, job seekers, and businesses.